© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Anglo-Scandinavian cross, 7m south of the south transept of the Church of the Holy Cross is a scheduled monument protected by Historic England under reference 1012653.
 View the official record →

-The cross is a fragmentary Anglo-Scandinavian monument of the ninth or tenth century, situated near the Church of the Holy Cross in Staffordshire.
+The Anglo-Scandinavian cross is a stone monument located near the Church of the Holy Cross in Staffordshire, dating to the Viking period or early medieval era when Norse and Anglo-Saxon cultures intersected in the Midlands.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1012653.

 Anglo-Scandinavian cross, 7m south of the south transept of the Church of the Holy Cross is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1012653.